 - Only point a gun at what you intend to shoot; never aim it just for fun, as this could result in tragedy.

-- Avoid pointing guns towards any person not directly involved with completing the task at hand.
-This includes children who are typically drawn towards shiny objects such as firearms that they should avoid being around altogether if possible (guns can also look like toys).
+- Avoid pointing guns toward any person not directly involved with completing the task at hand.
+This includes children who are typically drawn towards shiny objects such as firearms, which they should avoid being around altogether if possible (guns can also look like toys).

 Final Words